Stabbath/ProMod/README.txt

         sm plugins load match_vote.smx

   Additionally you may add the above line to your confogl_personalize.cfg so that it is universally loaded for all configs, but you must still edit matchmodes.txt.
-Both of the fixed confogl packages already have the plugin loading line added.
+The fixed confogl package already has the plugin loading line added.

   ["SI sounds are off, I can hear SI spawns on survivor, or my teammates are invisible."]